Outcall

 descriptionnoFree-form.
 Surface this in dashboards.

 conditionyesA CEL expression.
-See matchers.
+See bindings.

 egressnoPer-rule egress configuration when action: allow.